TheMadRuffian/EACbrightspaceDARK/README.md

   * Highly advised to disable the overlay before taking a quiz.
 (Doesn't have to be disabled when using the Lockdown browser as the quiz will continue in that browser rather than in the browser Stylus is installed)

 # How to use it?
 * Install Stylus extension for Chrome or Firefox.
-Clicking here will take you to the respective addon places.
+Clicking the following links will take you to Stylus extension in the respective addon places.
 Not available for Safari.
   * [Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne)
   * [Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search)
 * Click the following link to install